AceBurgundy/AI-Romance-Fortune-Teller/README.md

 ## Acknowledgements

-Big thanks to VirHus for the app idea and design! 🎨💡 Your creativity and vision made this project possible. 🚀💖 This project is a fun experiment blending AI and Electron to create engaging desktop applications. 🎉 Have fun discovering your love fortune! 💕✨
+Big thanks to ma maan [VirHus](https://github.com/VirHus) for the app idea and design! 🎨💡 Your creativity and vision made this project possible. 🚀💖
+This project is a fun experiment blending AI and Electron to create engaging desktop applications. 🎉 Have fun discovering your love fortune! 💕✨

 ## License